rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

   - a register page
   - a login page

-Along the way, we’ll create a webserver that can serve up assets, do SSR, and more.
+Along the way, we’ll do several things.
+We'll create a webserver that can serve up assets.
+We'll make sure our web pages are handicap accessible and mobile friendly.
+And we'll implement both *server side rendering* and *single page app* design patterns.

 *Estimated time: ?? minutes*